References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 The CAA has been approved by the Secretary of State to issue a temporary exemption so that aircraft operating under

 E Conditions do not need to hold a noise certificate.
-This exemption, ORS4 No.1186, is in place until 12th
+This exemption, ORS4 No.1250, is in place until 12

-The fee structure for an E Conditions Declaration submission is as follows:
+The fee structure for an E Conditions Declaration submission is defined in the Scheme of Charges (Aircraft Registration) as follows:

 Telephone: 01293 573988